parse-community/Governance/CONTRIBUTING.md

 Below is a small list of the many possible ways to contribute in our community...
 - Helping new users by answering questions on Stack Overflow ([parse-platform][stack-overflow-tag] tag) or our [community forum][community-forum]
-- Triarging bugs on one of the 40+ Parse Platform GitHub repos
+- Triaging bugs on one of the 40+ Parse Platform GitHub repository
 - Reporting and/or fixing bugs
 - Reporting security vulnerabilities, see our [security policy][security-policy]
 - Implementing new features